Raguram-N/BillianceAI-1/README.md

 **BillianceAI transforms admission calls into visual storytelling moments.**
 By combining voice intelligence with visual engagement, Felina becomes a powerful admission partner — not just an answering bot.

-> _“Admissions are won through experiences — we just made those experiences smarter.”_
+> _“Admissions are won through experiences — we made those experiences smarter.”_

 ---